ShkolniskyLab/emalign/README.md

 Generate test data via:

-    $ vol1, vol2 = gentestdata(emdID) %emdID is an integer describing a map file from EMDB.
+    $ vol1, vol2 = gentestdata(emdID) #emdID is an integer describing a map file from EMDB.

 Run the alignment algorithm via:

-    $ vol2aligned, bestcorr = emalign(vol1, vol2, 1) %bestcorr is the correlation between vol1 and vol2aligned.
+    $ vol2aligned = emalign(vol1, vol2)

+Verify the result by calculating, for example, the correlation between vol1 and vol2aligned.